 My first step will be to swap out the pedestal sink for a vanity with more of a vintage vibe.
 I want there to be a mix of metals, including brass.
 I will also change the wallpaper to something with a little more of a bold story.
+At the moment, I’m thinking of putting up tiles to brighten up the space a bit more but I’ll have to buy tiles, filler, grout, grout sealer, etc. so I don’t know if it’ll get done in time.
+We’ll have to see!
 In the end I hope it will be a little masculine, a little feminine, and overall a lot more interesting.

 Here is mood board I created with the actual wallpaper and mirror I plan to use.
 The framed pictures I picked up from a street artist during my visit to New Orleans.

 I’m excited to share more of this room makeover with you!